 Recommended Goose Control Methods

-The Goosebuster PRO is one of our best-selling sonic devices.
-It is a one-of-a-kind system that broadcasts authentic Canadian Goose alarm calls that signify immediate danger.
+The Goosebuster and Goosebuster PRO are two of our best-selling sonic devices.
+It is a one-of-a-kind system that broadcasts authentic Canada Goose alarm calls that signify immediate danger.
 The calls make geese feel unsafe and deter them from the area.
 The geese will move on to find a safer place.

 Add an extra layer of goose protection with Bird Stop® taste aversion.
 Geese are natural grazers and prefer grassy areas near water.
 Bird Stop uses 100% organic, safe, humane ingredients that make grass taste bitter and unpleasant.
 Geese will move on to a new area that fulfills their need to be by a reliable food source.